irmen/Tale/docs/source/index.rst

 - save game data is placed in the operating system's user data directory instead of some random location
 - there's a list of 70+ creature races, adapted from the Dead Souls 2 mudlib
 - supports two kinds of money: fantasy (gold/silver/copper) and modern (dollars)
+- it's possible for items to be combined into new items.
 - game clock is independent of real-time wall clock, configurable speed and start time
 - server 'tick' synced with command entry, or independent.
 This means things can happen in the background.
 - there is a simple decorator that makes that a method gets invoked periodically, for asynchronous actions